-Equine Training and your horse’s fitness means having to always ask yourself, how fit does my horse have to be?
+Equine Training and improving your horse’s overall fitness, means having to constantly ask yourself; How fit does my horse have to be?

-Whether your intention is to simply hack out, compete at riding club shows or to progress up to advanced eventing, it is important that your horses’ fitness is increased in a natural gradual and consistent way.
+Whether you intend to simply hack out, compete at riding club shows or to progress up to advanced equine eventing, it’s important that your horses’ fitness is increased in a natural gradual and consistent way.

-However, almost all horse fitness programs begin in the same way, and that’s walking.
+However, almost all horse fitness programs begin in the same way, and that’s with walking or hacking out.

 Training a Horse – Walking Exercise …

 Depending on the period of rest that your horse has had or what condition the horse is in when you are returning it to work, will play a large part in how long the walking phase will last.

 Walking builds up overall fitness and strengthens the horse and it is important not to do too much too soon or a whole host of problems and conditions will emerge; a factor that will really delay the whole process.

 Using the example of a riding club horse,